 December 28, 2016

 IGD publishes yet another article on Cooper Ward, whose Twitter account @RisenGhoul was subsequently deleted.
-The article discussed the connections between Ward’s organization National Vanguard and other white supremacist groups such as Identity Evropa.
+The article discussed the connections between Ward’s organization American Vanguard and other white supremacist groups such as Identity Evropa.
 It also showed correspondence between Ward and the operators of IGD, revealing that Ward volunteered information on American Vanguard operations.
 In a key portion of the exchange, Ward offers to “leave the podcast [The Daily Shoah] and cut all ties with Alt-Right media” if they retract the article about him.

 December 29, 2016